AirGuanZ/imgui-filebrowser/README.md

     ImGuiFileBrowserFlags_CloseOnEsc        = 1 << 5, // close file browser when pressing 'ESC'
     ImGuiFileBrowserFlags_CreateNewDir      = 1 << 6, // allow user to create new directory
     ImGuiFileBrowserFlags_MultipleSelection = 1 << 7, // allow user to select multiple files. this will hide ImGuiFileBrowserFlags_EnterNewFilename
+    ImGuiFileBrowserFlags_HideRegularFiles  = 1 << 8, // hide regular files when ImGuiFileBrowserFlags_SelectDirectory is enabled
 };
 ```